-There are many different types of surface treatment, but we focus on only a few of them.
+There are many types of surface treatment, but we focus on only a few.

 - Polishing, sanding and grinding